Gas Power Plants: a critical fight we can’t afford to ignore

 Rybnik, Poland

-882,9 MW combined cycle gas turbine (CCGT), the largest single gas unit in the country.
-It will replace four 225 MW hard coal units which will be gradually phased-out.
+Rybnik gas plant includes a 882,9 MW combined cycle gas turbine (CCGT), the largest single gas unit in the country.
+It will replace four former 225 MW hard coal units.
+Construction began in 2023, and the plant is expected to be operational by the end of 2026.

 Kozienice, Poland